chnyda/taikungoclient/client/docs/BackupDto.md

 HasExcludedNamespace returns a boolean if a field has been set.

-### SetExcludedNamespaceNil

-`func (o *BackupDto) SetExcludedNamespaceNil(b bool)`

- SetExcludedNamespaceNil sets the value for ExcludedNamespace to be an explicit nil

-### UnsetExcludedNamespace
-`func (o *BackupDto) UnsetExcludedNamespace()`

-UnsetExcludedNamespace ensures that no value is present for ExcludedNamespace, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)